 - Enhanced user experience: HTTPS can help improve the user experience by ensuring that the website is secure and private.
 This can lead to increased engagement and longer sessions on the website.

-Overall, while HTTPS is just one of many factors that can affect a website’s SEO, it is an important factor to consider when optimizing a website for search engines.
+Overall, while HTTPS is just one of many factors that can affect a website’s SEO, it is important to consider when optimizing a website for search engines.

 HTTPS helps protect the security and privacy of a website’s users by encrypting the data being transmitted.
 This can help build trust with customers, as it shows that the website is taking steps to secure their site and protect their users’ data.